 - Duration: How long have you taken Lamotrigine?

 Like anything else, the longer you take the drug the harder it will be to get off of it.
 This is due to your body getting used to the drug.
 If you take Lamictal for a long time, your brain gets used to having that chemical in your body.
-As a result, your body has created a bit of dependency on the drug and it will be more difficult to just quit something that your body is used to having.
+As a result, your body has created a bit of dependency on the drug and the tapering process will be more difficult.
 The longer you’ve used the drug, the more dependent your body is to have it in your system.
-Accordingly, your Lamictal withdrawal symptoms will be worse than usual.
+Accordingly, the discontinuation process will be worse than usual.

 Should you Cold Turkey or Taper?